autodiff/autodiff/README.md

 `dud(z)` involve no computations!
 Just extraction of derivatives previously computed with a call to function `autodiff::derivatives`.

-## Development status

-**autodiff** is planned to be a long-term maintained automatic differentiation C++ project.
-This means that more algorithms and number types will still be implemented and that the currently existing ones will be further enhanced.
-Please have in mind, however, that **autodiff** is still in a relatively early stage of development, which implies that minor breaking changes in API may be introduced to simplify its use and make it more intuitive and consistent with new library additions.

 ## Documentation

 Check the documentation website for more details: